-The CEO's base salary was determined based upon an increase in shareholder value, the overall performance of the Company, and the individual performance.
-The decision of the Compensation Committee was, however, subjective and is not based upon any specific formula or guidelines.
+The CEO's base salary was determined based upon the increase in shareholder value which occurred in 2004 and 2005, the overall performance of the Company, and the CEO's individual performance.
+The decision of the Compensation Committee was, however, subjective and was not based upon any specific formula or guidelines.
 The Compensation Committee does not consult with the CEO when the CEO's salary is determined.
-In 2004, no member of the Compensation Committee participated in any Company incentive program.
+In 2005, no member of the Compensation Committee participated in any Company incentive program.

-Compensation Committee Henry B. Tippie, Chairman Wilton Looney James B. Williams
+COMPENSATION COMMITTEE Henry B. Tippie, Chairman Wilton Looney James B. Williams